 Now confident in the running of recording and mixing sessions in the studios, you’ll have the freedom to fit the content of this module to your specific working needs.
 Focusing on the further development of your skills and the refinement of your workflows, you’ll produce recordings to a professional standard, applying advanced mixing and mastering techniques in our state-of-the-art studios.

 Exposing you to a variety of career opportunities, you’ll gain a range of key skills relevant to entrepreneurship and self-employment.
 Concentrating on preparing you for work as soon as you graduate, this module will help you understand how different businesses function in the music and audio industries, and how you can find your place within it.

 This is when you test out everything you’ve learned over the course of your degree as you take your work to the public.
 Throughout this module, you’ll create an original project to a high professional standard, whilst planning and managing its launch into the public domain.
 Focusing purely on your own creative goals, you can take your work in this module to a whole new level, making your first steps into the industry as a professional producer/engineer.

 Teaching takes place in a variety of formats including lectures, workshops, demonstrations, peer reviews and one-to-one tutorial support.
-Our aim throughout is to encourage your creative exploration and hone your technical skills, all so you’ll leave us as a confident, independent professional.
+Our aim throughout is to encourage your creative exploration and hone your technical skills, all so you’ll leave us as a confident, independent and practically minded professional.